jacobp100/sciline-editor/README.md

 The superscript encoding leads to a really natural eding experience.
 If you have one digit raised to a power, you could insert another digit between the the first and the superscript to move the superscript.
 You could also put brackets between, and the superscript is still maintained

-### Convertion to MathML and Sciline Calculator AST
+### Convertion to MathML and TechniCalc Calculator AST

-For converting to either MathML or a Sciline Calculator AST, we first do a transformation to a node-based AST.
+For converting to either MathML or a TechniCalc Calculator AST, we first do a transformation to a node-based AST.
 For example, The fraction example above transforms to

 ```reason
 type node('t) = `Frac({ fracNum: node('t), den: node('t), superscript: option(node('t)) })